Otis Spunkmeyer Blueberry Muffins – Easy Copycat Recipe

 Storage & Reheating Instructions

-• Room Temperature Storage: Store in airtight containers for up to 3 days.
+• Room Temperature Storage: Store in airtight containers for up to 3 days at room temperature.
 Line the container with paper towels to absorb excess moisture.

 • Reheating Method: To restore freshness, warm in a 300°F oven for 5-7 minutes or microwave for 15-20 seconds.